 Ad hoc safety audits should also be performed whenever a new process, equipment, or tool is introduced into the existing system.
 This ensures that safety practices are modified if necessary; preserving the overall safety in the workplace.

 Be specific when documenting your safety audit findings

-Good safety audits help inform teams so they can create effective control measures against risks and hazards.
+Good safety audits and inspections help inform teams so they can create effective control measures against risks and hazards.
 Safety auditors would do well to be as specific as possible when documenting findings during routine and ad hoc safety audits.
-Using an inspection app which allows you to take photos and annotate them mid-audit results in a more comprehensive report that streamlines communication between teams.
+Using safety inspection software which allows you to take photos and annotate them mid-audit results in a more comprehensive report that streamlines communication between teams.

 Keep your safety audit data safe and secure

 With the help of modern digital health and safety audit and safety inspection apps, companies can rely less on safety contractors and third-party auditors in favor of doing internal safety compliance checks with their own in-house experts.
 Internal safety audits also give companies the added benefit of data security via cloud storage; allowing for custom permissions so only authorized personnel can access audit data.

 What Should be Included in a Safety Audit Checklist?